CristianDavideConte/universalSmoothScroll/README.md

 `getMaxScrollX` | Takes in a scroll container and returns its highest scroll-reachable x-value.
 `getMaxScrollY` | Takes in a scroll container and returns its highest scroll-reachable y-value.
 `getScrollableParent` | Returns the first scrollable container of the passed element, works with "overflow('',X,Y): hidden" if specified.
-`scrollXTo` | Takes in a number which indicates the position that window.scrollX has to reach and performs a scroll-animation on the x-axis, after the animation has finished a callback function can be invoked.
+`scrollXTo` | Takes in a number which indicates the position that container's "scrollX" (the left border's x-coordinate of the container) has to reach and performs a scroll-animation on the x-axis.<br>After the animation has finished a callback function can be invoked.
-`scrollYTo` | Takes in a number which indicates the position that window.scrollY has to reach and performs a scroll-animation on the y-axis, after the animation has finished a callback function can be invoked.
+`scrollYTo` | Takes in a number which indicates the position that container's "scrollY" (the top border's y-coordinate of the container) has to reach and performs a scroll-animation on the y-axis.<br>After the animation has finished a callback function can be invoked.
-`scrollXBy` | Takes in a number which indicates the number of pixel on the x-axis the passed container has to be scrolled by and performs a scroll-animation on that axis.
+`scrollXBy` | Takes in a number which indicates the number of pixel on the x-axis the passed container has to be scrolled by and performs a scroll-animation on that axis.<br>After the animation has finished a callback function can be invoked.
-`scrollYBy` | Takes in a number which indicates the number of pixel on the y-axis the passed container has to be scrolled by and performs a scroll-animation on that axis.
+`scrollYBy` | Takes in a number which indicates the number of pixel on the y-axis the passed container has to be scrolled by and performs a scroll-animation on that axis.<br>After the animation has finished a callback function can be invoked.
-`scrollTo` | A shorthand for calling scrollXTo() and scrollYTo one after another, performs 2 scroll-animation on the x and y axises based on the passed parameters.
+`scrollTo` | A shorthand for calling scrollXTo() and scrollYTo() one after another (the 2 animations are performed at the same time), performs 2 scroll-animation on the x and y axises based on the passed parameters.
-`scrollBy` | A shorthand for calling scrollXBy() and scrollYBy one after another, performs 2 scroll-animation on the x and y axises based on the passed parameters.
+`scrollBy` | A shorthand for calling scrollXBy() and scrollYBy() one after another (the 2 animations are performed at the same time), performs 2 scroll-animation on the x and y axises based on the passed parameters.
-`scrollIntoView` | Scrolls the window and if necessary the container of the passed element in order to make it visible on the screen.<br> There are 3 possible allignments: top, bottom, center.<br> The allignments can be changed by passing different values of alignToTop and alignToLeft.<br> Works with "overflow('',X,Y): hidden" if specified.
+`scrollIntoView` | Scrolls the window and, if necessary, the container of the passed element in order to make it visible on the screen.<br> There are 3 possible allignments for both the passed element and it's closest scrollable container: top, bottom, center.<br> The allignments can be changed by passing different values of alignToTop and alignToLeft.<br> Works with "overflow('',X,Y): hidden" if specified.
-`stopScrollingX` | Stops all the current scroll-animation on the x-axis for the passed container.
+`stopScrollingX` | Stops all the current scroll-animation on the x-axis for the passed container.<br>After the animations are stopped a callback function can be invoked.
-`stopScrollingY` | Stops all the current scroll-animation on the y-axis for the passed container.
+`stopScrollingY` | Stops all the current scroll-animation on the y-axis for the passed container.<br>After the animations are stopped a callback function can be invoked.
-`hrefSetup` | Looks for every <a> DOM element with a href attribute linked to an element on the same page (anchor) and attaches an eventListener(onclick) to it in order to trigger a smooth-scroll-animation to reach the linked element.
+`hrefSetup` | Looks for every anchor element with a href attribute linked to an element on the same page and attaches an eventListener(onclick) to it in order to trigger a smooth-scroll-animation to reach the linked element (internally uses scrollIntoView).

 # Methods' syntaxes
 #### isXscrolling